facebookarchive/caffe2/_docs/getting-started/windows.md

 2. [NVIDIA CUDA/cuDNN](https://developer.nvidia.com/cuda-downloads): if you have GPU(s) then go ahead and install
     * [CUDA](https://developer.nvidia.com/cuda-downloads)
     * [cuDNN](https://developer.nvidia.com/cudnn) (registration required; it is a zip file, not installer, so you need to copy the contents of the zip file to the cuda folder which is `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0` by default)
 3. Python 2.7.6 to [Python 2.7.13](https://www.python.org/download/releases/python-2713/).
 Python version 3+ is not yet supported.
 You can use regular Python or Anaconda Python.
 Just note that you many have issues with package location and versioning with Anaconda.
 Some Anaconda notes are provided below the Regular Python notes.
+Take care to install the 64 bits version of Python, since we will be going to compile for 64 bits.
 4. Install a C++ compiler such as [Visual Studio Community Edition 2017](https://www.visualstudio.com/vs/community/)
     * When installing VS 2017, install Desktop Development with C++ (on the right check: C++/CLI support)
 5. Install [Cmake](http://cmake.org)